Hilda Jennings: Career

+After leaving education, Jennnings first employment was as a school attendance officer in the East End of London.
+Charged with the vital role of ensuring children had full access to their entitlement to education, she navigated the difficulties it presented to their parents who relied on them to work.
+This led onto her role as Secretary to the Children's Country Holiday Fund, where she organised for boys from the East End to holiday in the Staffordshire countryside.

+Jennings took her skills to Brynmawr in South Wales in 1929.
+In research conducted whilst working on Peter Soctt's Quaker Brynmawr Experiment, she compiled her next title, Brynmawr: A study of a distressed area, in which she challenged the basis for economic power that created mass unemployment, namely the division between owners and wage-earners.
+She concluded that the future of Brynmawr should be multifaceted, and no longer overreliant on employment in the coal industry.

-In 1937 Jennings became the warden at University Settlement Barton Hill, Bristol, a position she held for twenty years.
-She was subsequently its director of research.
+On becoming the Warden at the University Settlement in 1934 at Barton Hill, Bristol, Jennings held this position for twenty years.
+She was subsequently its Director of Research.
 With her arrival, sporadic social work training at the settlement became well established.

-In 1939 Jennings and Winifred Gill were asked by Robert Silvey of BBC Radio's audience research department to do a local survey of working class listening.
+In 1939 Jennings, assited by Winifred Gill, was asked by Robert Silvey of BBC Radio's audience research department to conduct a local survey of working class listening tendencies.
 They found a particular benefit in the regular series of programmes on child care and maternal health pioneered by Margery Wace.
 After the outbreak of World War II, in December 1939, the BBC moved its continuous survey of listening from London to Bristol, with Silvey's department.

 Jennings was known for encouraging people in the Bristol region while the area was being redeveloped in the 1950s and 1960s.
+During this time, she employed Priscilla Reuel Tolkien as her secretary.
+Jennings, having seen Tolkien’s growing interest, "gave her jobs beyond the scope of secutarial work to broaden her experience."
+This prompted Tolkiens study of Social Sciences at the London School of Economics, one of Jennings' own alama mater.

 In her 1962 book Societies in the Making, Jennings describes Barton Hill in Bristol and examines how the community decided to rebuild in the same area.